micaela-matta/jekyll-now/index.md

  #overlay_filter: 0.6 #
 ---

-I am a Marie Curie Fellow at the University of Liverpool, hosted in the group of Alessandro Troisi.
+I am a Marie Skłodowska-Curie Individual Fellow at the University of Liverpool, hosted in the group of Alessandro Troisi.

 I am interested in how the macroscopic properties of organic semiconductors are determined at the nanoscale level.
 Throughout my work, I have sought to relate the insight from a wide range of theoretical methods into valuable models that directly translate to experimental observables.
 For my publications list, see [Google Scholar](https://scholar.google.com/citations?hl=en&user=o4zoWRQAAAAJ&view_op=list_works&sortby=pubdate).